theGreatHerrLebert/ionmob/README.md

 A short introduction can be found down below, or you could have a look at our collection of example notebooks!

 ---
-### What can I do with ionmob if I am an experienced coder??
+### What can I do with ionmob if I am an experienced coder?
 We made sure that our framework provides a modular set of tools for more experienced coders that want to implement their own models, training strategies or data preprocessing pipelines.
 Have a look at our example notebooks for advanced workflow implementation.
 Feel also free to contribute any optimizations, models or ideas that you come up with.